 The Boyertown Area School District is situated on the northwestern edge of the greater Philadelphia suburban sprawl in southeastern Pennsylvania.
 About 45 miles northwest of the city, it is just 20 miles south of Allentown and 20 miles east of Reading, straddling the Montgomery-Berks County line.
 When it was formed as a jointure in 1953 it was one of the largest school districts in the state, covering nearly 100 square miles.
-It encompasses Colebrookdale, Douglass, Earl and Washington Townships and the boroughs of Bally, Bechtelsville and Boyertown in Berks County plus the townships of Douglass, New Hanover and Upper Frederick in Montgomery County.
-Total population of the district is 37,265 people, according to the latest County Planning Commission and United States Census estimates.
+It encompasses Colebrookdale, Douglass, Earl and Washington Townships and the boroughs of Bally, Bechtelsville, and Boyertown in Berks County plus the townships of Douglass, New Hanover, and Upper Frederick in Montgomery County.
+The total population of the district is 41,330 people, according to the latest Boyertown Area School District Census estimates.

-Students in the district are educated in ten modern buildings.
-Seven K-6 elementary schools funnel students into one of two 7-9 junior high schools.
-There is one senior high school serving grades 10, 11 and 12.
-Geographic size makes school bus transportation a fact of life for better than 90% of the student body at all levels.
-Every school in the district has health room coverage, school counseling services and handles the majority of special education students in-house.
-The support services of 4 school psychologists are available to all levels.
+Students in the district are educated across nine buildings.
+Six K-5 elementary schools funnel students into one of two 6-8 middle schools.
+There is one senior high school serving grades 9, 10, 11, and 12.
+The geographic size makes school bus transportation a fact of life for better than 90% of the student body at all levels.
+Every school in the district has health room coverage, school counseling services, and handles the majority of special education students in-house.
+The support services of school psychologists are available to all levels.